 The Million dollar question: which one has the better sound quality?
 After 1 hour of listening to different songs on Spotify and constantly changing my earbuds to appreciate the difference in the other frequencies.

-I have concluded: The high frequencies are much higher in the Truengine 3 SE and at the same time more present and do not distort at all when set at 100% volume.
-The difference in this frequency is quite significant as in the sonic.
+I have concluded that the high frequencies are much higher in the Truengine 3 SE, are more present, and do not distort when set at 100% volume.
+The difference in this frequency is quite significant, as in the sonic.

 They are much lower and less present.
 We move on to the mid frequencies, here again, the Truengine 3 SE win.
 The instrument’s separation is good in both earbuds, but the Truengine 3 SE is more noticeable, and the mids-bass is much more forceful.

-The bass frequencies I have appreciated with more quality and more forcefulness in the sonic.
+I have appreciated the bass frequencies with more quality and forcefulness in the sonic.
 However, the difference here is not as big as in the treble and mid frequencies.
 In both of them, the bass frequencies are very present.

 In favor of the sonic, The naturalness of the instruments is much better in these earbuds.
 In the trending earbuds, they sound more forced.
-A debate that has been generated around the sonic is that it sounds feeble.
+A debate generated around the sonic is that it sounds feeble.

 The truth is that if we compare them with the Truengine 3 SE, they sound much louder.
-The sonic is earbuds that to enjoy the music you have to be at 90% or more volume to appreciate the different frequencies if we put them at 60 percent or 70, the truth is that the sound and quality is poor.
+The Sonic is an earbud that, to enjoy the music, you must be at 90% or more volume to appreciate the different frequencies.
+If we put them at 60 percent or 70, the truth is that the sound and quality are poor.

 To give you an idea of the maximum volume of one or the other, when we put the Truengine 3 SE at 76% volume, it is the same as setting the sonic at 100%.
 I prefer the sound quality of the Truengine 3 SE.